Butchers Hill, Baltimore: History

 Development of Butchers Hill intensified after the Civil War.
 Previously, there had been freestanding homes and slaughterhouses, but by 1865, those were gone and the area was redeveloped.
 The redeveloped area is distinct from other Baltimore neighborhoods because individual homes were built at different times by different people, which provided the area with a variety of unique architectural styles and less uniformity that other neighborhoods with row housing.
 Instead of large blocks of rowhouses like in other neighborhoods, development in Butchers Hill progressed in more modest efforts of small clusters at a time.
 Butchers Hill also has larger homes built by particularly affluent residents.
 Construction of the buildings largely occurred between 1850 and 1915.

 By the mid-1920s, the last of the butchers had moved and the neighborhood was largely home to immigrants.
 From the 1920s to the 1940s, Butchers Hill was a thriving Jewish neighborhood home to dentists, doctors, lawyers and merchants.
-Synogogues and social clubs were established.
+Synagogues and social clubs were established.
 The Blankard-Gunther House became for a while a Jewish home for indigent people.
 Residences were converted to include storefronts.

 During World War II, the neighborhood experienced decline.
 Because of its proximity to large defense plants in southeastern Baltimore, the population exploded with many larger homes being subdivided into multiple small apartments to accommodate more workers.
 In the post-war years, like many urban areas nationally, there was disinvestment, the suburbs attracted many city dwellers, and the Jewish residents of Butchers Hill largely moved to the northwest portion of Baltimore.
 They were replaced primarily by poorer people, especially internal migrants from Appalachia.

 In the 1970s, there were urban revitalization efforts, which were mostly sensitive to the historic nature of Butchers Hill.
 The Butchers Hill Association was established in the 1970s.
 In the 1980s, the neighborhood was listed in the National Register of Historic Places.
 For a while, the neighborhood's name had fallen into disfavor and was just referred to as "East Baltimore" or the area around Patterson Park.
 A real estate marketing effort, however, resurrected the "Butchers Hill" name, which is still used.

-Today, Butcher's Hill is a thriving, prosperous neighborhood.
-In the 21st century, the neighborhood is popular among young professionals, artists, and students, residents, and staff at the nearby Johns Hopkins School of Medicine and Johns Hopkins Hospital.
+Today, Butcher's Hill is a prosperous neighborhood.
+The neighborhood is popular among young professionals, artists, and students, residents, and staff at the nearby Johns Hopkins School of Medicine and Johns Hopkins Hospital.
 It is one of the neighborhoods where full-time employees of Johns Hopkins may apply for "Live Near Your Work" grants toward down payments on homes.